 speaker

-I would also add that sometimes we charge expedite charges for expediting the product.
-Sometimes expedite charges require us to spend weekends, pay overtime, or pay for the product or pay expedite for shipping, going through hand-carry products and all sorts of charging can incur.
-We often pass those to the customers.
-It doesn't move the needle in terms of revenue, but if somebody wants to expedite the parts, it's not always free.
+I would also add that Sometimes, you know, we charge expedite charges for expediting the product.
+So sometimes expedite charges require us to, you know, spend weekends, pay overtime, or pay expedite for shipping, you know, going through hand-carried products and all sorts of charge-incur-incur, and we, you know, we often pass those to the customers.
+You know, it doesn't move the needle in terms of revenue, but, If somebody wants to expedite the parts, it's not always free.

 speaker